priya-vijayakumar1304/Friday-AI-Assistant-for-Visual-Accessibility/README.md

 - **Multimodal Interaction:** Combine **audio + image** input for smarter responses.
 - **Voice Command Support:** Control Friday with spoken commands.
 - **Voice Registration & Verification:** Securely register your voice and authenticate before running actions.
+- **Reads the text:** captures the text in the image and reads it.
 - **Local Model Loading:** Faster inference by loading saved models from disk.
 - **Low Latency Deployment:** Uses locally saved model and GPU acceleration for real-time responses.